Confused man looking at food in refrigerator because he doesn't know what foods to avoid with psoriasis

 Gluten

 Studies have found a connection between the severity of psoriasis and gluten.
-One study from the Journal of the American Academy of Dermatology found 82% of people who tried a gluten-free diet showed decreased antigliadin antibodies (AGAs.)
+One study from the Journal of the American Academy of Dermatology found that 82% of people who tried a gluten-free diet showed decreased antigliadin antibodies (AGAs.)

 Gliadin is one of the chief proteins in gluten.
 Antibodies form when your body is trying to fight off disease or bacteria.

-Another study published in the Clinical and Experimental Dermatology found that at least one-third of people with psoriasis also had elevated AGAs in their blood.
+Another study published in Clinical and Experimental Dermatology found that at least one-third of people with psoriasis also had elevated AGAs in their blood.

 Alcohol

-Alcohol opens up your blood vessels and when they become expanded, white blood cells (including t-cells, which are responsible for psoriasis) slip into the outer layers of your skin much more easily.
+Alcohol opens up your blood vessels and when they become expanded, white blood cells (including T-cells, which are responsible for psoriasis) slip into the outer layers of your skin much more easily.
 Even if you are a light drinker, you may still see your psoriasis symptoms increase.

 Junk Foods